-Owners can have their vehicles serviced either in our servicing centers, which cover 18 major cities in China as of September 30, 2020, or Li Auto-authorized body and paint shops.
-We had a network of 71 Li Auto-authorized body and paint shops covering 63 cities in China as of September 30, 2020.
+Owners can have their vehicles serviced either in our servicing centers or Li Auto-authorized body and paint shops.
+We had a network of 97 servicing centers and Li Auto-authorized body and paint shops covering 72 cities in China as of November 30, 2020.